whiteinge/ok.sh/README.md

 ### delete_repo

-Create a repository for a user or organization
+Delete a repository for a user or organization

 Usage: